ophwug/docs/README.md

   * [#hw-three-3x](https://discord.com/channels/469524606043160576/871838269405556736)
 * [openpilot enthusiasts Discord (OPC), a degenerate community offshoot Discord](https://discord.gg/rRB7eDKccy)

 This document is generally discussed here and there in [#hw-three-3x](https://discord.com/channels/469524606043160576/871838269405556736).
-However, you're welcome to just make and discuss in the [GitHub issues](https://github.com/ophwug/docs/issues) of this repository too.
+However, you're welcome to just make issues and discuss in the [GitHub issues](https://github.com/ophwug/docs/issues) of this repository too.

 ## General Notes